teefour/ADF-Pay-Calculator/README.md

 *****************************************************************************

  How to use :
+   1. Download .jar
+   2. Run .jar file

-   - All you need to do is enter in values listed from your payslip to see exactly the figure that you should be getting.
+   3. All you need to do is enter in values listed from your payslip to see exactly the figure that you should be getting.

 *****************************************************************************
  Updates :